syncfusion-content/javascript-docs/js/Spreadsheet/Scrolling.md

 To set height and width in spreadsheet use [`height`](https://help.syncfusion.com/api/js/ejspreadsheet#members:scrollsettings-height "height") and [`width`](https://help.syncfusion.com/api/js/ejspreadsheet#members:scrollsettings-width "width") property in [`scrollSettings`](https://help.syncfusion.com/api/js/ejspreadsheet#members:scrollsettings "scrollSettings").
 The default value for [`height`](https://help.syncfusion.com/api/js/ejspreadsheet#members:scrollsettings-height "height") and [`width`](https://help.syncfusion.com/api/js/ejspreadsheet#members:scrollsettings-width "width") is `100%`.
 The height and width can be set in percentage and pixel.

+You can also enable or disable sheet on demand by using [`allowSheetOnDemand`](https://help.syncfusion.com/api/js/ejspreadsheet#members:scrollsettings-allowsheetondemand "allowSheetOnDemand") property.
+It render only the active sheet element while paging remaining sheets are created one by one.

 The following code example describes the above behavior.

 {% highlight html %}